- Delivering the transition to a sustainable energy future rests on inspiring public trust - and this will be good for the bottom line, too.

 Three levers of trust

-Securing the public’s trust during the energy transition is good for the planet – and also for the bottom line.
+Securing the public’s trust during the transition to a sustainable energy future is good for the planet – and also for the bottom line.
 Accenture’s Competitive Agility Index, which measures the value of a company’s interdependent growth, profitability and sustainability strategy, has found that companies that experience a loss in trust also see their index score decline and this can lead to a fall of almost 10% in EBITA growth.

 To galvanize this trust, companies must activate three levers: